evolvedbinary/elemental/CONTRIBUTING.md

 eXist-db uses a [GitFlow](http://nvie.com/git-model)-like branching model for development.

 The names of each branch should reflect their purpose, the following branches may be of interest:
-* `develop` - the main line of development for the next version of eXist-db.
+* `main` - the main line of development for the next version of eXist-db.
-* `master` - reflects the `tag` of the last released version of eXist-db.
+* `gold` - reflects the `tag` of the last released version of eXist-db.

 There are also branches that enable us to backport hot-fixes and features to older major versions of eXist-db, so that we might release small updates occasionally.
-* `develop-4.x.x` - development of the 4.x.x version line of eXist-db, mostly now only used for hot-fixes.
-* `develop-5.x.x` - development of the 5.x.x version line of eXist-db.
 * `develop-6.x.x` - development of the 6.x.x version line of eXist-db.

 When contributing to eXist-db you should branch one of the development branches above, your branch should be named in one of two ways: